-MNIPL is proud to engage congregations in meaningful, systemic action for climate justice at the state and federal level.
+MNIPL is proud to engage congregations in meaningful, systemic action for climate justice at the state and federal levels.
 We know the importance of using our faith and moral voices to push our leaders to create bold climate policy solutions.
-Take a look at our current policy initiatives below!

 News & Updates